|Listen here to audio recordings made at the 2018 Banquet||Hotel Information

 Let's Learn Latin: This Ascanius workshop will also be offered for Elementary School Teachers on April 13, 2018 at the Hotel Albuquerque.
 Participation is free.
 To register, go here.
 CAMWS members are invited to visit the workshop.
 For more information, go here.

-The Minutes of the 2017 Business Meeting will be on the agenda for the 2018 Business meeting in Albuqueque for approval by the membership.
+These Minutes of the 2017 Business Meeting were approved by voice vote at the 2018 Business meeting in Albuqueque.

 On-line registration is now closed.
 It is still possible to register on-site.